Artist Credit: Kenta Miyakawa

 Student Awards of Distinction

-For illustrations as selected to be included in the exhibition and catalog.
+For illustrations selected for inclusion in the exhibition and catalog.

 • Certificate of Distinction